josephgonzales01/kafka-learning/README.md

 #### Produce a message to a Topic
    2. Execute kafka-console-producer.sh
    >```
-   > $ kafka-console-producer.sh --broker-list dev_kafka:9092 --topic secondTopic acks=all
+   > $ kafka-console-producer.sh --broker-list dev_kafka:9092 --topic firstTopic acks=all
    >```
    > Note: producing a message to a non existing topic, that topic will be automatically created with a default number
    > of partitions and replicas as described inside kafka image /opt/kafka/config/server.properties file.